 Like most daisies, Swan River daisy is best planted in a sunny location.
-This plant will bloom and thrive in a location with more than 6 hours of direct sunlight a day.
+This plant will bloom and thrive in a location with six to eight hours of direct sunlight a day.
 Swan River daisy can survive in partly shady conditions, however, the blooms won't be as plentiful or last as long.

 Swan River daisy requires rich, moist soil for vibrant growth and colorful flowers.
 That said, this plant can tolerate average, or even poor, soil conditions, but growth and bloom production may suffer.
 For best results, amend your soil so that the pH lands somewhere between 6.0 and 8.0.
-The most steadfast requirement for this daisy is well-drained soil, as an overly moist ground can cause root rot or flopping.
+The most steadfast requirement for this daisy is well-drained soil because overly moist soil can cause root rot or flopping.

-Once mature, Swan River daisy typically does well only with rainwater.
-However, during drought periods, you'll need to supplement by watering one or two times a week.
-If the soil is sandy and extremely well-drained, up this amount enough to eliminate wilt.
+Once mature, Swan River daisy typically does well relying on rainfall.
+However, during drought periods, you'll need to supplement by applying one to two inches of water per week.
+If the soil is sandy and extremely well-drained, increase this amount enough to eliminate wilt.
 Ensure that the soil dries completely in between waterings to avoid root rot and fungal infections.

 Temperature and Humidity

 An annual plant in USDA zones 2 to 8, Swan River daisy performs well in a wide range of temperatures.
-It is hardy enough to withstand bouts of heat and drought, but may show signs of protest, by wilting or drooping, in extremely hot and humid conditions.
-The preferred temperature range for this flower is 50 F to 78 F.
+It is hardy enough to withstand bouts of heat and drought, but might show signs of wilting or drooping in extremely hot and humid conditions.
+The preferred temperature range for this plant is 50 to 78 degrees Fahrenheit.

-In USDA hardiness zones 9 to 11, Swan River daisy is considered a perennial, assuming winter temperatures are mild enough for this plant to retain its viability.
-Blooms will taper off at the first frost, but the finely textured gray-green foliage will continue to give you aesthetic pleasure all winter long.
+In USDA cold hardiness zones 9 to 11, Swan River daisy is considered a perennial, assuming winter temperatures are mild enough for this plant to retain its viability.
+Blooms will taper off if a frost occurs, but the finely textured gray-green foliage will continue to give you aesthetic pleasure all winter long.

 Types of Swan River Daisies

 Several varieties of the Swan River daisy feature different colors and growth patterns.
-Choosing the correct one for you depends on your gardening goals and space.
+Choosing the correct one depends on your gardening goals and space.
 Here are a few gardener's favorites:

-- The Brachycome 'Blue Zephyr' variety features purple petals that have a significantly blue color tone.
+- The Brachycome 'Blue Zephyr' variety features purple petals with a significantly blue color tone.
 This type matures to about 12 inches in height, making it a good choice for planter boxes or garden borders where it won’t overpower its surroundings.

-Swan River daisy usually requires a mid-summer pruning to encourage bushy new growth and to revive the plant, priming it for a fall bloom.
+Swan River daisy usually requires a midsummer pruning to encourage bushy new growth and to revive the plant, priming it for a fall bloom.
 During the heat of the summer and after the first bloom, trim the plant back to half its height.
 Deadheading is also helpful during the flowering period.
-Pinching off spent flowers, or cutting flowers in their prime for enjoyment inside, will stimulate the production of more blooms.
+Pinching off spent flowers or cutting flowers in their prime for enjoyment indoors will stimulate the production of more blooms.